zuixjs/zuix-web-starter/source/index.md

 # Hello world!

-Welcome to `zuix-web-starter`, code base of a set of ready to use templates powered by [zuix.js](https://zuixjs.org), a lightweight library for creating components-based websites and applications.
+Welcome to `zuix-web-starter`, code base for a set of ready to use templates powered by [zuix.js](https://zuixjs.org), a lightweight library for creating components-based websites and applications.

 ## Contents